Domestic Violence

 Understanding Domestic Violence Charges in Georgia

 In Georgia, domestic violence—legally referred to as “family violence”—is defined under O.C.G.A. § 19-13-1 as a criminal act committed against a family or household member.
 Law enforcement and the courts treat these cases with particular sensitivity.
+Often, police officers are required to make arrests even in cases they do not believe in based on the department’s policies.

 The law identifies specific relationships that fall under the category of family or household members, including: